-Anyone who has ever been through the divorce process can tell you all about divorce judges, the people who are making life decisions for you if you are in litigation.
+For someone who isn’t familiar with the divorce process of litigation, the best way to learn about it is to talk about the judge.
+Anyone who has ever been through litigation can tell you all about divorce judges: the people who are making life decisions for you if you are in litigation.

 Divorce judges are beyond busy.
 They walk into work every morning and spend their days hearing case after case after case.
 And this goes on for years and years and years.

 Divorce judges have heard it all.
 Nothing surprises them.
 They have listened and listened and listened and listened, and in my opinion, many of them just can’t listen anymore.
-They’re just spent, I guess, burned out, possibly.
+In my opinion, they could get hardened, or possibly burned out.

 I’m not trying to paint a negative picture of divorce judges.
 I have the utmost respect for them, and quite frankly, anyone put in their position would most likely grow tired and weary, and possibly just become immune to a lot of things they hear.
 It would be almost impossible for a divorce judge to really hear the details and stay fresh for every single case.

-While in litigation, a few things can happen.
+A few things can happen.
 One, (and this actually happened to me,) the judge was out ill—twice!!—and I had to pay my attorney for the trips to court.
-Two, the judge could side with the person who has the more convincing attorney.
-Three, the judge could order mediation, so that the parties have the possibility of reaching an agreement on something by themselves, or four, the judge just makes a decision (hopefully the right one.)
+Two, the judge could side with the person who has the more convincing, more likable attorney.
+Three, you could walk away with decisions made by the judge that are devastating to you.